-38. Green roofs are generally classified as "extensive" with 2 to 6 inches of soil media or "intensive" with 6 to 24 inches or more soil media.
-The soil media and accompanying vegetation may have a significant effect on runoff volume and peak flow control.
-However, roof runoff generally contains a relatively low level of TSS and a green roof may lead to an increased discharge of nutrients.
+49. Green roofs are generally classified as "extensive" with 2 to 6 inches of soil media or "intensive" with 6 to 24 inches or more soil media.
+The soil media and accompanying vegetation of a green roof can reduce both the overall runoff volume and peak flow when compared to a conventionally designed roof; however, TSS and TP concentrations can be higher from a green roof due to the vegetation and soil media.
 Therefore, no TSS or TP reduction credit should be taken for runoff filtered through a green roof.